Food Safety and Quality Culture: What is the Auditor Looking For?

 The food and beverage industry has been shifting toward a proactive approach to safety and quality and away from a reactionary model for several years.
 The emphasis now is upon developing a strong Food Safety and Quality Culture (FSQC) within your organization.

-A Food Safety and Quality Culture is defined as the shared values, beliefs, and norms that affect mindset and behavior toward food safety across your organization
+The definition of Food Safety and Quality Culture is the shared values, beliefs, and norms that affect mindset and behavior toward food safety across your organization.

 Which Food Safety Certifications Require a Food Safety and Quality Culture?